apify/actor-vector-database-integrations/actors/weaviate/README.md

 ⚠️ **Important**: Currently, LangChain and Weaviate do not raise an error if there's a mismatch between these sizes.
 If the embedding model is not set up correctly, the only indication might be in the logs.
 Therefore, it's crucial to double-check your configuration to avoid any potential issues.

+For detailed input information refer to the [Input page](./input-schema).

 #### Database: Weaviate
 ```json